Thorinair/Avalon-Harmonics/Modules/S&S/README.md

 **S&H with built in random, slew limiter and noise source**

+**NOTE: New models of S&S use a smaller 2.2uF capacitor for slewing.
+This allows the slewing knob to have more sweet spots in lower ranges.
+Additionally, the module has a considerably smaller depth.**

 S&S is a complex module which offers multiple features in a tight 3hp package.

 In its core, it is a sample & hold module with standard input and trigger jacks.
 The input that can be sampled and can range from around 10V to -4.5V.
 If the value is outside this range, it will be clipped but won't damage the module.
 Note that the sampled value will slowly drop down with time towards around -6V, so if sampling 1V/OCT, it is best to use it for shorter notes.